We hope you enjoy reading this article.

 Note: we will use this information later while creating smart contracts.

-Smart contract variables for decentralizing your web app:
+Smart contract variables for decentralizing your web app

 You will now start coding your smart contracts, and for that, you need to define your variable first.
 To do this, you use a special type of variable called ’Struct‘.
 It allows you to create new types of variables with their own properties.
-Read more about variables in this Solidity variable-types document.

 Using ’Struct‘, you create the following two variables with their respective internal properties: